What is the hidden benefit of pet insurance?

 Ta-da!
 The most common reason for insurance claims for cats is FLUTD.
 This includes a huge number of cats who have bladder inflammation for a reason that can’t be identified.

-These guys are hugely uncomfortable and sometimes even throw debris clots up the urethra that can prevent the cat from peeing.
+These cats are hugely uncomfortable and sometimes even throw debris clots up the urethra that can prevent the cat from peeing.
 This can be incredibly serious and requires urgent veterinary attention.